OpenF2/F2/docs/src/f2js-sdk.md

 % F2.js SDK

-<p class="lead">F2 enables all of us to build exactly the financial solutions that our customers want.
-Using the F2 Framework, you can efficiently create fully-integrated, multi-vendor, multi-asset class and multi-channel apps and deploy them in as many app ecosystems as you want.</p>
+<p class="lead">F2 enables you to efficiently create fully-integrated, multi-vendor, multi-asset class and multi-channel apps and deploy them in as many app ecosystems as you want.</p>

-Developers who adhere to the F2 standard will make it possible for multiple apps, developed independently by different organizations, to function together creating a seamless and integrated experience.
+Developers who adhere to the F2 standard will make it possible for multiple apps, developed independently by different organizations or individuals, to function together creating a seamless and integrated experience.

 * * * *